k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 #### Question 9: Fabric Data Flow

-Implementers can use Fabric to define and run:
+Implementers can use Fabric to:

-\- A: Entire data manipulation flows like inserting data directly into targets (LUIs).
+\- A: Define entire data manipulation flows like inserting data directly into targets (LUIs).

 \- B: Schedule jobs to be executed according to predefined rules or schedules.